Website Vision Preparatory Charter School

 - Use grade level system to track and document scholar Reading and Mathematics assessment mastery data.

 - Manage time effectively so deadlines are met, classes begin and end on schedule, and all professional responsibilities are fulfilled.

 - Be a team player: share; assist; ask for help when needed; provide insights and ideas; be solution oriented; be flexible, kind, and humble.

-- Update parents/guardians on the progress of scholars frequently (at least 5 contacts per week).
+- Assist Lead Teachers to update parents/guardians on the progress of scholars frequently.

-- Prepare and maintain a welcoming classroom that is clean and organized.
+- Assist Lead Teachers in the preparation and maintenance of a welcoming classroom that is clean and organized.

 - Attend all mandatory Vision Prep professional development sessions, on and off campus.